Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds: Proof of Theorem

+The latter assertion is shown similarly to the proof of Theorem \ref{thm_estimateIntro}, except now there is no multiplicity weight since our geodesics are forced have multiplicity one, by the condition that $\beta $ is not a power.
+To finish the proof we just need to show that $\sum_{o \in \mathcal{O} (g',\beta) \cap U} (-1) ^{\operatorname {morse} (o)}$ is the Euler characteristic of $U/S ^{1}$, since the latter is the Euler characteristic of $L _{\beta}X/S ^{1}$.

-Basic invariance of the Fuller index, that is \eqref{eq_basicinvariance}, immediately yields: $F (g _{0}, \beta) = F (g _{1}, \beta )$. \end{proof} \begin{proof} [Proof of Theorem \ref{theorem_Eulercharacteristic}] This is an application of Morse theory.
-As $g$ is $\beta $-taut, and so $S (g, \beta )$ is compact, we may find a $C ^{\infty }$-nearby metric $g'$, s.t. $g'$ has finitely many class $\beta $ closed geodesic strings, all of which are non-degenerate.
-The notation $L _{\beta } X$ now denotes the Hilbert manifold of $H ^{1}$ loops, as used for example in the classical work of Gromoll-Meyer~\cite{cite_GromollMeyerGeodesics}.
-This Hilbert manifold is well known to be homotopy equivalent to the standard free loop space with its compact open topology.
+Let us now denote by $\mathcal{L} _{\beta } X$ the Hilbert manifold of $H ^{1}$ loops, in class $\beta $, as used for example in the classical work of Gromoll-Meyer~\cite{cite_GromollMeyerGeodesics}.
+We also denote by $\mathcal{U}$ the $C$-sublevel set analogous to $U$.
+The Hilbert manifold $\mathcal{L} _{\beta } X$ is well known to be homotopy equivalent to $L _{\beta } X$ with its previously used compact open topology.